Icon-Newsletter-smaller

 👎 Very Competitive Market

-Entering the dropshipping business is easy.
-It’s so easy that even non-business owners can do it!
-However, it also means you’ll face plenty of competition.
+Entering the dropshipping business is easy—so much so that even non-business owners can do it!
+However, it also means you face plenty of competition.

 When the market is saturated, finding customers can be a challenge.
 This is especially true when your competitors sell the same products sourced from the same supplier.
-To stand out, you need to up your marketing game or find a niche where the competition is low.
+To stand out, improve your marketing game or find a niche where competition is low.

 👎 No Control Over Quality Issues

-You also won’t be able to perform quality control procedures on your end.
-Because the products are shipped straight to the customer, you won’t have the chance to ensure the items are in excellent condition.
+Because the products are shipped straight to the customer, you won’t be able to perform quality control procedures on your end.
 Without quality control, your customers run the risk of receiving faulty products.

 👎 Low Margins

 One of the most significant disadvantages of running a dropshipping business is the low margins.
-How to do dropshipping in the Philippines―it’s quick and easy at a minimal cost.
-But because of the competition and low prices, your potential profit margins can also be relatively low and thin.
+It’s quick and easy at a minimal cost―but because of the competition and low prices, your potential profit margins can also be relatively low and thin.

 👎 Limited Branding and Customization